keithchristian/webpages/README.md

     searches.
  2. By having a dedicated JOB SEARCH EMAIL ACCOUNT, the unstoppable deluge of job alert emails will be kept out of your personal email, making it easier to locate both personal and job search emails.
- 3. Use the JOB SEARCH EMAIL ACCOUNT address on LinkedIn, Dice, Indeed, etc., and on all job search correspondence.
+ 3. Use the JOB SEARCH EMAIL ACCOUNT address on LinkedIn, Dice, Indeed, and others, and on all job search correspondence.
- 4. Be sure to check your JOB SEARCH EMAIL ACCOUNT regularly.
+ 4. Good to check your JOB SEARCH EMAIL ACCOUNT frequently.

-What suddenly being contacted by a significant number of recruiters in one day means.
+What suddenly being contacted by a significant number of recruiters in one day may mean.

  1. That a high profile employer has released a job desctiption requiring a large number of candidates and the job carries with it a high hourly rate which translates into good income for the recruiting company.